seattle-imtech/seattle-vr/call-for-speakers.md

-# Presenting at Seattle VR
+# Seattle VR Call for Speakers

 We love learning from and sharing with each other.
 Whether it be showing off the bleeding edge, a development tips and tricks demo, practice for your conference talk, or just looking to share something cool you've built, we'd love to hear about it!